HeroCTF/HeroCTF_v4/System/BlackOps/README.md

 ```
 $ ldd /bin/kc
 	linux-vdso.so.1 (0x00007ffcb47e3000)
-	libgenports.so => /home/user1/servers/libs/libgenports.so (0x00007f32a91b0000)
+	libgenprocs.so => /home/user1/servers/libs/libgenprocs.so (0x00007f32a91b0000)
 	libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6 (0x00007f32a8dbf000)
 	/lib64/ld-linux-x86-64.so.2 (0x00007f32a95b4000)
 ```
-The `kc` binary (kill connection) uses a shared library `/home/user1/servers/libs/libgenports.so`.
+The `kc` binary (kill connection) uses a shared library `/home/user1/servers/libs/libgenprocs.so`.
 The folder `/home/user1/servers/libs/` is not writable by our current user.

 Let's find out, how `kc` knows where to look for the library.
 There are a few ways to indicate the location of a dynamic shared library.
 Some of then are using environment variables, like `LD_LIBRARY_PATH`.
 We have no indication that such variables are kept during our call at the SUID binary.